-Requirement Essential Attributes Desirable Attributes Qualifications and Training Professional qualifications Primary Medical Qualification (MBBS or equivalent).
-Applicants must have completed specialist training in cardiology with the sub-specialty sign off in advanced coronary intervention prior to taking up the appointment.
+Desirable Attributes Qualifications and Training Professional qualifications Primary Medical Qualification (MBBS or equivalent).
+Applicants must have completed specialist training in cardiology with the sub-specialty sign off in advanced imaging (cardiac MRI and CT) prior to taking up the appointment.
 An appropriate higher degree or qualification (MD, PhD or equivalent).
 Qualification in Teaching and Learning.
 Professional training and memberships Full GMC registration and licence to practice.
 Entry on Specialist Register for cardiology via: CCT (proposed CCT date must be within 6 months of interview date) CESR European Community Rights Membership of Royal College of Physcians or equivalent qualification.
-Clinical Experience Employment Evidence of completion of a comprehensive broad- based training programme at specialty registrar level (or equivalent). or Clear demonstration of equivalent experience, with a minimum of six years at a level comparable with or senior to specialty registrar.
-Evidence of training in interventional procedures.
-Career progression consistent with personal circumstances.
-Clinical knowledge and skills Demonstrates ability to fulfil duties at a consultant level.
+Clinical Experience Employment Evidence of completion of a comprehensive broad-based training programme at specialty registrar level (or equivalent). or Clear demonstration of equivalent experience, with a minimum of six years at a level comparable with or senior to specialty registrar.
+Evidence of training in cardiac imaging and ACHD.
+Career progression consistent with personal Has experience in running an inpatient cardiac CT service.
+Has experience of specialist ACHD clinics.
+Clinical knowledge and skills circumstances.
+Demonstrates ability to fulfil duties at a consultant level.
 Able to take full and independent responsibility for clinical care of patients and provide an expert clinical opinion on a range of problems.
-Demonstrates awareness of breadth of clinical issues.
-Clinical feedback from colleagues and patients.
 Demonstrates a clear, logical approach to clinical problems and an appropriate level of clinical knowledge.
 Able to prioritise clinical need.
 Caring approach to patients.
-Requirement Essential Attributes Desirable Attributes
+Demonstrates awareness of breadth of clinical issues Clinical feedback from colleagues and patients Requirement Essential Attributes Desirable Attributes